 The type of garden hose pressure relief valve that you choose is also important.
 Make sure that it has a manual release feature to ensure safety and convenience.

-Pressure relief valves should be mounted where they can easily be accessed and monitored.
+Pressure relief valves should be mounted so they can easily be accessed and monitored.
 Make sure that the hose is routed away from sharp objects and that there is plenty of space between the pressure relief valve and the water source.

-How To Install A Garden Hose Pressure Relief Valve?
+How to Install a Garden Hose Pressure Relief Valve

 Installing a garden hose pressure relief valve can be quite simple and easy.
 You just have to cut a hole at the end of the hose and thereafter attach the valve.
 I’ve included a video that shows you how this is done.